cprocino/engineering_4_notebook/README.md

 ### Reflection

-This was an pretty easy assignment despite my lack of coding ability, the hard part was making sure that i could document it in the right place.
+This was an pretty easy assignment despite my lack of coding ability.
+The simple trick was making a for loop work in a range where it counted down, I my first iteration I had a for loop run ten times and and inside the for loop I put a simple subtraction and print method.
+For the later assignments i would change this to a more effiecent system of a for loop in a range of (10, 0, -1).
+I tried both for this assignment but desided on my first code because i understanded it better.
+Once i relaerned the syntax of the for loops this was a very achieveble assgnment.